nirajp82/Tools/WireShark.md

-Certainly!
-Below is the full and detailed README file based on all the information and tables you've provided, with explanations and examples where necessary.

----

 # Wireshark Command/Cheatsheet

 This README provides an overview of essential Wireshark commands, filters, keyboard shortcuts, and more, helping you effectively capture, analyze, and troubleshoot network traffic.